 CHN supports legislation that confronts the significant systemic barriers that continue to impede communities of color and others from obtaining affordable, quality health and mental health care.
-CHN supports improving data collection and reporting to identify and measure disparities and hold our health care system accountable, as well as funding to support culturally congruent training for maternal health care providers.
+CHN supports improving data collection and reporting to identify and measure disparities and hold our healthcare system accountable, as well as funding to support culturally congruent training for maternal health care providers.

-CHN supports policies that address the maternal health crisis, including lowering barriers to coverage for maternal health care, including ensuring Medicaid coverage 12 months postpartum.
+CHN supports policies that address the maternal health crisis, including lowering barriers to coverage for maternal health care, including ensuring all states take advantage of the new option to extend Medicaid coverage to 12 months postpartum.